-One of the huge positives has been the approved rise in the country’s cash rebate incentive for film and TV productions from 35% to 40%, and an acceleration of the application process and payback of the rebate.
-An added bonus is the new 30% tax credit, which can be combined with the rebate.
+Money talks and it is thanks to a lucrative suite of financial incentives that Greece is hosting more than 20 big international projects in 2021.
+The country’s cash rebate incentive for film and TV productions has risen from 35% to 40%, and there has been an acceleration of the application process and payback of the rebate.
+There is also a new 30% tax relief to be combined with the rebate.

 Daughters filming in Greece